 easier to shoot for the soldiers wearing thick winter gloves.
 In 1960

-was submitted for military testings.
+the Valmet M60 was submitted for military trials.
 However eventually it was rejected

 by the Finnish military